 Person-centred therapists believe that all of a client's thoughts, feelings and behaviour are valid responses in the context of their previous and current experience and therefore will not usually diagnose or label clients.
 Practitioners such as Margaret Warner, Gary Prouty and, more recently, Kirshen Rundle have developed person-centred theory to describe phenomena and processes in a way that respects the individual.
 This understanding – for example of fragile process, dissociative process and pre-therapy – can enable practitioners to work with extremes of distress and disturbance.

-Although initially developed as an approach to psychotherapy (eventually becoming known as client/person-centred therapy/counselling), Rogers and his colleagues came to believe that their ideas could be transferred to other areas where people were in relationships.
+Although initially developed as an approach to psychotherapy, Rogers and his colleagues came to believe that their ideas could be transferred to other areas where people were in relationships.
 For example teaching, management, childcare, patient care, conflict resolution.

-Today there are many people who, although not working as psychotherapists and counsellors, use the work of Rogers as guiding principles in their day-to-day work and relationships.
+Today there are many people who, although not working as psychotherapists and counsellors, use person-centred principles to guide them in their day-to-day work and relationships.

 Cooper, M; Watson, JC; Hölldampf, D (2010) Person-Centered And Experiential Therapies Work: A Review Of The Research On Counseling, Psychotherapy And Related Practices.
 Ross-on-Wye: PCCS Books.

 Elliott, R., Watson, J., Greenberg, L.S., Timulak, L., & Freire, E. (2013).
 ‘Research on humanistic-experiential psychotherapies’.
 In M.J.
 Lambert (Ed.), Bergin & Garfield‘s Handbook of Psychotherapy and Behavior Change (6th ed.) (pp. 495-538).
 New York: Wiley.